 The ATSB is actively involved in the work of the International Civil Aviation Organization (ICAO) and the International Maritime Organization (IMO).
-The ATSB is an active member of the International Transportation Safety Association (ITSA), with Chief Commissioner Greg Hood as the current Chair.
+The ATSB is an active member of the International Transportation Safety Association (ITSA), with former Chief Commissioner Greg Hood serving a two-year term as the Chair of the association.